unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/overview.md

 # Overview

 Docker allows you to run Linux applications in isolated environments known as "containers."
 On Unraid, Docker is the ideal method for deploying and managing a wide variety of applications without concerns about compatibility or system conflicts.
-This approach transforms your Unraid server into a flexible %%application server|application-server%%, enabling you to run popular apps like **Plex**, **Sonarr**, and many more directly on your system.
+This approach transforms your Unraid server into a flexible %%application server|application-server%%, enabling you to run popular apps like **Plex**, **Home Assistant**, and many more directly on your system.

 If you want to learn more about Docker's foundational technology or explore advanced usage, check out the [official Docker documentation](https://docs.docker.com/).